-We call on all countries and international and regional financial organisations to review their interest rates on loans for education and training.
-Three solutions seem to us to deserve consideration: (a) the application of differential rates, to the advantage of the least developed countries; (b) interest bonuses conceded by the govern ments of industrialised nations, (c) greater contributions to the International Development Association.
+We call on all countries and international and regional financial organizations to review their interest rates on loans for education and training.
+Three solutions seem to us to deserve consideration: (a) the application of differential rates, to the advantage of the least developed countries; (b) interest bonuses conceded by the governments of industrialized nations; (c) greater contributions to the International Development Association.